mkoslacz/minimal-mistakes/_posts/2017-02-08-moviper--the-android-viper-library.markdown

 # Following Views Modules

-Our login screen is fully functional right now.
-But before launching it let's pretend that our sprint have just finished and we have to implement the next screens.
+Our login screen is fully functional right now, but before launching it, let's pretend that our sprint has just finished and we have to implement the next screens.
 Let's check out how it will influence our previous module (hint: it won't).

 Let's create (and of course declare in `AndroidManifest.xml`) our HelpActivity that we're prepared to launch as we have created a starter for it before.
 It's not created as a Moviper Activity for simplicity, but it should be :wink::